A spatial model for dormancy in random environment: Introduction and main results

 for $f:\{0,1\}\to\mathbb{R}$.
 Conditioned on the evolution of $\alpha$, we define a continuous-time random walk $X=(X(t))_{t\geq 0}$ on $\mathbb{Z}^d$ which is supposed to stay still at a time $t$, if $\alpha(t)=0$, or perform a simple symmetric walk with jump rate $2d\kappa$, if $\alpha(t)=1$.
 In other words, the joint process $(X,\alpha)$ is the Markov process with the generator

 for $x\in\mathbb{Z}^d$, $i,j\in\{0,1\}$ and a test function $f:\mathbb{Z}^d\times \{0,1\}\to\mathbb{R}$.
 Note, that the random walk $X$ itself is not Markovian due to the dependence on $\alpha$.
-Then, we call $(X,\alpha)$ a \emph{regime-switching random walk} (cf.\,\cite{switching} for the continuous-space version) and interpret $X$ as a particle which is \emph{active} at time $t$, if $\alpha(t)=1$, and \emph{dormant} otherwise.
+Then, we call $(X,\alpha)$ a \emph{regime-switching random walk} (cf.\,\cite{switching} for the continuous-space version) and interpret $X$ as an individuals which is \emph{active} at time $t$, if $\alpha(t)=1$, and \emph{dormant} otherwise.
 Then, given a fixed realization of $\xi$, the formal solution of \eqref{pamswitching} is given by the \emph{Feynman-Kac formula}

 where $\mathbb{E}_{(x,i)}^{(X,\alpha)}$ denotes the expectation over the joint process $(X,\alpha)$ starting in $(x,i)$ (cf.\,\cite{baran}).
-Thus, the study of our two-type branching process can be reduced to the analysis of only one particle with the same migration, branching and switching rates.
+Thus, the study of our two-type branching process can be reduced to the analysis of only one individual with the same migration, branching and switching rates.